ofkm/svelocker-ui/README.md

 > [!IMPORTANT]
 > This project is currently in development.
-Features, Themes, and other items my not be available or are subject to change.
+Features, Themes, and other items may not be available or are subject to change.

 ## Features: